 The City has been undertaking corporate and community climate change mitigation action for many years and recognises the important role that local government has in reducing its energy use and greenhouse gas emissions and supporting the community to become more energy efficient.

 In order to address the pressures, improve the state of the City's climate change mitigation and achieve the objectives of the Environment Plan 2014-2019 the following strategic environmental initiatives will be undertaken over the life of the Plan.

-Response Description Response Type Pressure Addressed Climate Change Strategy 2014 - 2019 Implement the Climate Change Strategy to provide guidance on the City's energy and greenhouse gas reduction activities over the next five years.
-Plan/Strategy All Environmentally Sustainable Design for City Buildings Policy Continue to implement the Environmentally Sustainable Design for City Buildings Policy to facilitate the integration of environmentally sustainable design principles into the siting, design and construction of new City-owned or City-managed buildings, renovation projects and retro-fitting.
-Policy All Think Green - Office Program Overarching Program Changing Behaviour Bike Plan 2009 Continue to implement the Bike Plan to increase cycling infrastructure such as pathways, bike parking and signage within the City and undertake initiatives to raise the awareness of cycling and its benefits within the community.
-Plan/Strategy All Undertake a major review of the Bike Plan in 2015-16 Walkability Plan 2013 - 2018 Continue to implement the Walkability Plan 2013 - 2018.
-The Plan provides a strategic guide to investing in and managing walking and cycling infrastructure to ensure usability, appropriate signage and efficient and effective linkages.
+Response Description Response Type Threat Addressed Climate Change Strategy 2014 - 2019 Implement the Climate Change Strategy to provide guidance on the City's energy and greenhouse gas reduction activities over the next five years.
+Plan/ Strategy All Environmentally Sustainable Design for City Buildings Policy Continue to implement the Environmentally Sustainable Design for City Buildings Policy to facilitate the integration of environmentally sustainable design principles into the siting, design and construction of new City-owned or City-managed buildings, renovation projects and retro-fitting.
+Policy All Think Green - Office Program Continue to implement the Think Green - Office Program, a cultural change program targeting City staff to promote more sustainable behaviours and attitudes within their everyday work life.
+Overarching Program Changing Behaviour Bike Plan 2009 Continue to implement the Bike Plan to increase cycling infrastructure such as pathways, bike parking and signage within the City and undertake initiatives to raise the awareness of cycling and its benefits within the community.
+Plan/ Strategy All Walkability Plan Undertake a major review of the Bike Plan in 2015-16.
+Continue to implement the Walkability Plan 2013 - 2018.
+Plan/ All 2013 - 2018 The Plan provides a strategic guide to investing in and managing walking and cycling infrastructure to ensure usability, appropriate signage and efficient and effective linkages.
 The Plan also identifies opportunities for enhanced community education and awareness of active recreational opportunities in the region.
-Plan/Strategy All Undertake a major review of the Walkability Plan in 2017-18.
-Think Green - Community Energy Program Continue to implement the Think Green Energy Program to promote energy conservation and climate change awareness to the community.
-Overarching Program Changing Behaviour Strategic Partnerships All Integrated Transport Management Plan Develop and implement an Integrated Transport Management Plan to inform future transport planning at the City.
-Plan/Strategy All
+Strategy Undertake a major review of the Walkability Plan in 2017-18.

+Response Description Response Type Threat Addressed Think Green - Community Energy Program Continue to implement the Think Green Energy Program to promote energy conservation and climate change awareness to the community.
+Overarching Program Changing Behaviour Strategic Partnerships Investigate opportunities to partner with stakeholders, industry groups and research institutions to enable the City to build capacity and gain information relating to best practice approaches to environmental management.
+Overarching Program All Integrated Transport Management Plan Develop and implement an Integrated Transport Management Plan to inform future transport planning at the City.
+Plan/ Strategy All